rollins-cms/mat310-spr20/sprint1/sprint1.md

    * Set Review Videos (~30 min): LinkedIn Learning - Start with [Objects as Sets](https://www.linkedin.com/learning/programming-foundations-discrete-mathematics/objects-as-sets) and watch all of Lesson 2 except Sequences and Sums and Recursion

 # Reality Check:
-  * On Tuesday, do basic team setup and introductions.
-Do sprint planning meeting.
-Work on syllabus worksheet.
+  * On Wednesday, do basic team setup and introductions.
   * TODO by next class:  Get Trello accounts and do Scrum reading.
 Skim worksheet and problem set, noting problems you have no idea where to start or are confused by.
-  * Thursday class: Make sure everyone's on Trello.
+  * Monday class: Make sure everyone's on Trello.
+Do sprint planning meeting.
 Discuss the definitions of Scrum if there are any questions.
 Enter deliverables on Trello, categorize them into In-Progress and Backlog, and assign topics based on topics you had issues with.
   * TODO by next class: Read and work through textbook readings.
 Do worksheet(s), focusing on areas you're having trouble with.
-Complete the syllabus quiz.
-  * Tuesday: Check worksheet and syllabus quiz & make sure everyone understands.
+  * Wedneday: Check worksheet and  make sure everyone understands.
 Start problem sets together.
 Check/Ask professor for help if you're stuck.
 Play game together.
-  * TODO by Thursday: Have "rough draft" answers for all problems in problem set.
+  * TODO by next class: Have "rough draft" answers for all problems in problem set.
 Some may still need group discussion or further clarification.
-  * Thursday: Do final check of problem set.
+  * Monday: Do final check of problem set.
 Make sure problem set is neat, tidy, and meets guidelines.
 Turn in your problem set at the end of class.
-  * TODO before next class: Play review game if you haven't alreay.
-Take the practice quiz and check your answers.
+  * TODO before next class: Take the practice quiz and check your answers.
 Study as a group.
-  * Next Tuesday: Quiz (30 minutes), Sprint 1 retrospective, and Sprint 2 planning.
+  * Wednesday: Quiz (30 minutes), Sprint 1 retrospective, and Sprint 2 planning.

 # Retrospective:
   * Complete this [sprint retrospective survey](https://rollins.co1.qualtrics.com/jfe/form/SV_3rAIzhpHFYbIixf?course=mat310s20&sprint=1).
 Each team member should complete a survey.